ejp-rd-vp/cde-in-box/README.md

 docker-compose up -d
 ```

-If the deployment is successful then you access graphDB by visiting following URL.
+If the deployment is successful then you can access the graphDB by visiting the following URL.

 | Service name | Local deployment | Production deployment |
 | --- | --- | --- |
 | GraphDB | [http://localhost:7200](http://localhost:7200/) | http://SERVER-IP:7200 |

-By default GraphDB service is secured so you need credentials to login to graphDB.
+By default GraphDB service is secured so you need credentials to login to the graphDB.
 Please find the default graphDB's credentials in the table below.

 | Username| Password |
 | --- | --- |